 Finally, in 1349 Sukhothai succumbed to the growing power of Ayutthaya, becoming a part of their expanding empire.
 Sukhothai would retain some level of autonomy under Ayutthaya, rather than being dominated outright, but eventually, it did fade from even the memory of Siam until its rediscovery by King Mongkut in the 1800s.

 Because Sukhothai was abandoned, much of the ancient city was left intact and fell into ruin.

-- The main attractions are in the Wat Mahathat temple ground in the middle of the ancient city.
+- The main attractions are in the Wat Mahathat temple grounds in the middle of the ancient city.

 - Khmer ruins exist both in the city wall as well as in a moated temple outside the city wall.

 - Dozens of other ruined temples exist outside the Sukhothai city wall ready to be explored.

 Sukhothai Historical Park is located about 10km east of the modern provincial capital of Sukhothai.
 There is transportation available from the city bus station.
 Additionally, many hotels and hostels can rent bicycles, motorbikes, or arrange private transportation to the ruins.

 Chiang Saen (Hiran Nakhon Ngoenyang)

 A Brief History of Chiang Saen